 Our school recognises the value of teaching our pupils the importance of tolerance within the community, be that of faith, ethnic difference or socio economic status.
 We continue to forge links with our local, national and internal communities in order to prepare pupils for a life in the wider community.
-We have strong links schools and societies for all ages and a vibrant connection with the Kibaoni Primary School in Tanzania.
+We have strong links schools and societies for all ages and a vibrant connection with the Kilbaoni Primary School in Tanzania as well as other schools around the world.